hereismeaw/omniTAK-mobile/plugin-template/README.md

 git push origin v1.0.0
 ```

-Your plugin is now available to all OmniTAK users! 🎉
+Your plugin is now available to all OmniTAK users.
 ## Plugin Structure

 ```